7 Best Practices for Managing Open Source Components

 This is a guest article by Limor Wainstein from Agile SEO.

 Let’s begin by answering the question: What is open source software?
 Open-source software has source code that is accessible to and modifiable by anyone, and the software is shareable for any purpose.
 The Open Source Initiative (OSI) provides a full list of official criteria for defining software as open source, some of the main points of which are:

 - Open-source software must include source code and must allow distribution in source code as well as compiled form.

 - An open-source license must allow modifications and derived works.

 - The license shall not restrict any party from selling or giving away the software as a component of an aggregate software distribution containing programs from several different sources.

 Open-source components are software units with well-defined interfaces and explicitly specified dependencies, and they meet the open-source definition provided by the OSI.
 You can view these components as blocks of reusable code, ranging in size from code snippets to libraries and classes to separately running processes.

 Developers often use open-source components to help quickly build and deploy applications.
 Modern development environments are high-pressured and focused on agility, and developers find they can do things quicker and better if they assemble applications using a variety of well-built, third-party components.

-A 2016 Sonatype report found that 80 to 90 percent of today’s software applications are made of component parts, and increasingly, open-source components.
+A 2016 report found that 80 to 90 percent of today’s software applications are made of component parts, and increasingly, open-source components.
 If you are one of the many developers who use open source components in your apps, it’s imperative you understand open-source security and its importance.
-In this article, you’ll find a vital discussion about open source-security followed by five best practices to help you better manage open-source components during your development work.
+In this article, you’ll find a vital discussion about open source-security followed by seven best practices to help you better manage open-source components during your development work.

 When you consider that one in sixteen open-source components contains a security vulnerability, it’s not difficult to see how the widespread use of these components introduces security risks into applications.
 A single vulnerable open-source component means an entire at-risk application.